bunkerdog/odin-recipes/README.md

 # odin-recipes
-Recipe html project for odin
+Recipe website project for odin
+A basic html based website that will include some links to recipes Will contain a index page